bcgov/ds-intro-to-r-2-day/docs/01-rstudio-intro.md

 ## Motivation

 Science is a multi-step process: once you've designed an experiment and collected data, the real fun begins!
-This lesson will teach you how to start this process using R and RStudio.
+This lesson will explore how to start this process using R and RStudio.
 We will begin with raw data, perform exploratory analyses, and learn how to plot results graphically.
 This course starts with a dataset from [gapminder.org](https://www.gapminder.org) containing